Exploring weak value arguments and Bargmann invariants in $N$-level quantum systems through the Majorana symmetric representation: Majorana representation of weak values of observables in three-level systems

 The argument of the weak value of any three-level observable is the sum of two arguments of weak values of projectors of qubits.
 Each of these arguments is associated to the solid angle on the Bloch sphere of the triangle spanned by the vectors representing the states $\ket{\phi_{i}}$, $\ket{\phi_{i'}}$ and $\ket{\phi_f^n}$,

-\\ The argument of general observable weak values in $3$-level systems has two geometric descriptions, one in $\text{CP}^{2}$ and a second one on the Bloch sphere.
-The argument of the weak value of any $3$-level observable is a geometric phase associated to the symplectic area in $\text{CP}^{2}$ of the triangle spanned by the geodesics connecting the three vectors representing the pre-selected state, the application of the observable over the initial state and the post-selected state.
+\\ The argument of weak values for general observables in three-level systems can be described geometrically in two ways: first, within the complex projective space $\text{CP}^{2}$, which represents the space of three-level state projectors; and second, from four qubits on the Bloch sphere, which corresponds to $\text{CP}^{1}$, the space of two-level state projectors.
+The geometric phase corresponding to the argument of the weak value for any three-level observable is associated to the symplectic area in $\text{CP}^{2}$ of the triangle spanned by the geodesics connecting the three vectors representing the pre-selected state, the application of the observable over the initial state and the post-selected state.
 Additionally, this symplectic area can be mapped to a Riemannian area on the Bloch sphere thanks to the Majorana description.
 In this case, the argument of the weak value is the sum of two arguments that are associated to solid angles on the Bloch sphere.\\ Any weak value can be described using a three-level system, only three vectors are involved in the calculations.
 In consequence, the results presented in this section are pertinent for the weak value of any $N$-level observable.
 The argument of the weak value of any $N$-level observable is the sum of the argument of the weak value of two qubit projectors (up to a phase of $0$ or $\pi$).
-Consequently, in this section we have linked the symplectic area of a triangle in $\text{CP}^{N-1}$ to two solid angles on the Bloch sphere.\\ In Fig.~\ref{fig:majorana_and_cp2}, we depict the solid angles linked to the argument of the weak value of the controlled NOT gate, essential to produce entangled states in quantum computing,
+Consequently, in this section we have linked the symplectic area of a triangle in $\text{CP}^{N-1}$ to two solid angles on the Bloch sphere.\\ In Fig.~\ref{fig:majorana_and_cp2}, we depict the solid angles linked to the argument of the weak value of a chosen Hermitian operator, which corresponds to the controlled NOT gate, essential to produce entangled states in quantum computing,